sprk2012/sprk2012-cfp/Yuichiro MASUI - Ruby + iOS = Super awesome!/README.md

 MobiRuby aims to replace Objective-C/C/Java on mobile platforms with Ruby, just like you can use Lua or Mono to build apps on those platforms.

-In this presentation, I will talk about how to create iOS app using MobiRuby and inside MobiRuby.
+In this presentation, I will talk about how to create iOS app using MobiRuby and MobiRuby internals.

 - Preferred presentation day: [no preference]
 - Presentation language: [Japanese]